BadPixel89/ldGO/README.md

 ## Mac

 No install requirements in my testing.
-I just instlaled go on a mac, cloned the repo, built it and it worked.
-It is possible that this has installed something, I will test on a clean Mac when I can.
+I just installed GoLang on a mac, cloned the repo, built it and it worked.
+It is possible that this has installed something, I ran on a clean desktop Mac with Apple silicon and it also worked.

 # Basic Usage
 Navigate a command line such as Powershell to the folder containing gold.exe, or add the containing folder to your system path to use it as a command from anywhere.